 - Teach gardening classes

 - Assist in senior gardening programs

 - There are numerous other activities in which to participate, and volunteers may initiate their own projects.

 If you are selected for the Master Gardener program, you will take between 30 and 45 hours of classroom horticultural training.
 Classes are taught by state and regional University Extension specialists, Advanced Master Gardeners, and other horticultural experts.
 You will learn about plant growth, insect and disease control, vegetables, fruits, flowers, trees, shrubs, soils, and environmental issues.
 The learning continues during a volunteer internship approximately equal in time to the hours of classroom instruction received.
 Upon completion of the internship you will be a certified University Extension Master Gardener.

 If you wish to continue as an active Master Gardener, you can do so by taking additional classes and volunteering at least 20 hours of horticultural educational service through your local University Extension Center.

 A minimal course materials fee is charged for trainging participation.
-The total fee may vary from site to site.
+The total fee may vary from site to site around the state.
 Most programs charge between $110 and $150.
 Your volunteer time as an intern is considered partial payment for the training received.

 How can I become a Master Gardener?

-If you are interested in becoming a Master Gardener, please fill out this web form.
-Your request for information will be forwarded on to the closest Horticulture Specialist in Northwest Missouri.
-Or call your local University Extension Center to see if there is a class near your home.
-Classes are offered periodically, in the fall, winter, and spring.
+If you are interested in becoming a Master Gardener in Extension's Northwest Region, please click on this link for current class information.You can also call your local University Extension Center to see if there is a class near your home.
+Classes are offered annually in the Spring in the Northwest Region.
+Other locations in Missouri offer clases periodically, in the fall, winter, and spring.
 Applications are accepted until shortly before classes begin.